 • FCA regulated

 The FCA (Financial Conduct Authority, formerly the Financial Services Authority until 2013) is the body responsible for ensuring that their financial advisers are behaving properly and doing everything by the book and following regulations.
 Always ask to make sure your adviser is FCA regulated.
-At Edinburgh IFA, all our Scottish financial advisers are FCA regulated.
+At Edinburgh IFA, all our Edinburgh financial advisers are FCA regulated.

 • You need to be able to trust what they are telling you